The Blair Witch Project: Box office

 The film earned $1.5 million from 27 theaters in its opening weekend, with a per-screen average of $56,002.
 The film expanded nationwide in its third weekend and grossed $29.2 million from 1,101 locations, placing at number two in the United States box office, surpassing the science fiction horror film Deep Blue Sea but behind Runaway Bride.
-The film expanded further to 2,142 theaters and again finished in second place with a gross of $24.3 million in its fourth weekend, behind another horror film The Sixth Sense.
+The film expanded further to 2,142 theaters and again finished in second place with a gross of $24.3 million in its fourth weekend, behind The Sixth Sense.
 The film dropped out of the top-ten list in its 10th weekend and by the end of its theatrical run, the film grossed $140.5 million in the US and Canada and grossed $108.1 million in other territories, for a worldwide gross of $248.6 million (over 4,000 times its original budget).
 The Blair Witch Project was the 10th highest-grossing film in the US in 1999, and has earned the reputation of becoming a sleeper hit.
 In Italy it set an opening weekend record for a US film.

 Because the filming was done by the actors using hand-held cameras, much of the footage is shaky, especially the final sequence in which a character is running down a set of stairs with the camera.
-Some audience members experienced motion sickness and even vomited as a result.
+Some audience members experienced motion sickness and vomited as a result.